copsTvFan/cops-episode-guide/guide.md

 "Up in Smoke"

 - A desperate man's last-ditch effort to flee from officers goes down in flames.
+TODO: Add other officers.
-- Multiple units work together to diffuse a dangerous situation.
+- TODO.
+Multiple units work together to diffuse a dangerous situation.
-- Deputies keep an eye on a custody battle that involves some expensive groceries.
+- TODO.
+Deputies keep an eye on a custody battle that involves some expensive groceries.

 ## Season 31